The Lowdown News

 Always ask, “How does your hiring process work?”
 This question will give you a lot of insight as to whether a company runs background checks on potential employees.

-Sometimes it is best to be honest about your felony background and sometimes you should just keep your mouth shut.
+Sometimes it is best, to be honest about your felony background and sometimes you should just keep your mouth closed.
 This is a judgment call that you will have to make on the spot.
 If you think that they will run a background check then you need to say something.
 If they are needing someone ASAP and they never mention anything then just let it go.

 Education and Certifications

-While looking and waiting for a job opportunity, it is a good idea to get back to your education and certifications.
-Just because you are a felon does not mean that you shouldn’t be interested in continuing your education.
-Technical jobs such as carpentry, electrical, plumbing, roofing and welding are easier to get with a felony record than blue collar jobs.
-There are also many jobs in the technology field, that only care about a potential employee skill and less about other outside personal factors.
+While looking for a job opportunity, it is a good idea to get back to your education.
+It doesn’t matter if it is college, trade school, or certification classes.
+A criminal record should not stop you from continuing your education or trade skills.
+Light industrial jobs such as carpentry, electrical, plumbing, roofing, and welding are great examples.
+Employers tend to hire from a variety of talent pools, regardless if you are skilled or unskilled.
+There are also many jobs in the technology field, that only care about a potential employee skill an3d less about other outside personal factors.
 If you can do the job you are hired.

-If you are looking to take college course, start by looking at a local and inexpensive community college.
-Take classes to keep your skills up to date, take a training program, or complete your GED if you still need it.
-This is extremely important to employers, it shows you are making progress in a positive direction.
+If you are looking to take college courses, look at your local community colleges.
+It is not a bad idea to take classes to keep your skills up to date.
+Take a training program, or complete your GED if you still need it.
+This is extremely important to employers.
+It shows you are making progress in a positive direction.

 Re-Entry Programs and Community Organizations

-There are many organizations that are given a tax break by the government to hire ex-felons so look out for such organizations as you will have much less of a difficulty finding a job there.
+Many organizations are given a tax break by the government to hire ex-felons so look out for such organizations as you will have much less of a difficulty finding a job there.
 Specifically, this tax break is primarily given during the first year after conviction or release.
-Also, small local businesses will be more welcoming than larger ones.
+Also, local small businesses will be more welcoming than larger ones.
 Large companies often need to comply with strict processes and procedures for hiring.
 It is completely ok to start from the bottom and work your way up to the top.

-Finding and landing a job is a lost easier if you have verifiable references that can vouch for your character.
-It is important that you chose references that are solid and able to communicate clearly to potential employers about your value.
-Good references will be able to describe your previous jobs, skills and qualifications, and your abilities to perform at this potential job.
+Finding and landing a job is a lot easier if you have verifiable references that can vouch for your character.
+It is important to choose references that are solid and able to communicate clearly to potential employers about your value.
+Good references will be able to describe your previous jobs, skills, and qualifications, and your abilities to perform at this potential job.

 By 2006, Gary Carr had worked for several well-known staffing companies in OKC.
 His skills and experiences had helped grow their business for over 25 years.
 After realizing his dream to become a business owner, he decided it was time to branch off and start his own company.